bgonzalezbustamante/quant-methods-elites/README.md

 8 directories and 33 files.

-In addition, this README file in Markdown (MD) format provides specific information to ensure the replicability of the code.
+In addition, this README file in Markdown `MD` format provides specific information to ensure the replicability of the code.

 ## Storage and Backup

-The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)).
-Both USB keys issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.
+The GitHub repository has controlled access with Two-Factor Authentication `2FA` with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)).
+Both USB keys issue one-time passwords to generate a cryptographic authentication `FIDO2` and `U2F`.

-Moreover, the repository is backed up on Hierarchical File Server (HFS) for recovery in case of incidents.
-This backup is located on the University of Oxford hub connected to Code42 Cloud Backup encrypted with 256-bit AES.
+Moreover, the repository is backed up on Hierarchical File Server `HFS` for recovery in case of incidents.
+This backup is located on the University of Oxford hub connected to `Code42` Cloud Backup encrypted with `256-bit AES`.
 The backup is performed with every change on GitHub and receives weekly light maintenance and a deep one every month.
 This backup will be secured until May 2024.
 An extension of this period will be evaluated on budget availability.

 ## Getting Started

 ### Software

-We use R version 4.1.0 (2021-05-18) -- "Camp Pontanezen".
+We use `R v4.1.0 -- Camp Pontanezen`.

 Required R libraries are: "cobalt", "foreign", "ggplot2", "lmtest", "MatchIt", "performance", "pscl", "sandwich", "sjPlot", "stargazer", "survival", and "tidyverse".

-We recommend that users run replication code and scripts from the root directory using the R project "**quant-methods-elites.Rproj**" or, if they wish, import the anonymised, sliced data set from the Chilean Elite Survey (1990-2010) directly using the code below.
+We recommend that users run replication code and scripts from the root directory using the `R` project `quant-methods-elites.Rproj` or, if they wish, import the anonymised, sliced data set from the Chilean Elite Survey (1990-2010) directly using the code below.
 The instructions for importing data on cabinets are available [**here**](https://github.com/bgonzalezbustamante/chilean-ministers/).

 ### Import Data